dhis2/dhis2-docs/src/implementation/data-elements-and-custom-dimensions.md

 In other words, it must be possible to clearly identify what event a data element represents by only looking at its name.
 Based on this, it is considered best practice to create the name of the data element such that it is able to stand on its own.
-Any user should be able to and read the name and understand what event it represents, even outside of the context of the data entry form.
+Any user should be able to read the name and understand what event it represents, even outside of the context of the data entry form.